Nikolai Rysakov: Assassination of Alexander II

 The invitation to take part in the attempt was made two weeks prior to the incident by Zhelyabov.
 Rysakov, Hryniewiecki, and Timofei Mikhailov volunteered.
 The day before the assassination, under the guidance of Nikolai Kibalchich, the three volunteers tested their missiles out of town in a deserted place.
 Two missiles were pitched and one of them exploded.

 On the morning of 13 March [1 March, Old Style], at about 9 AM, Rysakov and other bomb-throwers gathered at the group's safe house to collect their bombs and review the plan of the attack.
-Rysakov wore a dagger and a revolver for self-defense, and was carrying a bomb wrapped in a hand kerchief or a newspaper.
+Rysakov wore a dagger and a revolver for self-defense, and was carrying a bomb wrapped in a handkerchief or a newspaper.
 He was wearing a fur cap, a silk scarf, and a drape coat, and underneath a linen shirt having traditional Russian patterns at the ends of the sleeves and on the chest.

 On 13 March 1881, at about 2:15 PM, the Imperial procession had gone about a hundred and fifty yards down the embankment of the Catherine Canal before it approached Rysakov.
 He moved closer to the roadway and threw his bomb which landed between the horse's legs or under the rear wheels of the carriage.
 The ensuing explosion damaged the vehicle, killed one of the Cossack escorts, and severely wounded a butcher's boy who had been on his way to deliver an order.
 Alexander II emerged dazed but unharmed (reportedly, he had only suffered a minor cut on one of his hands).

 Rysakov started fleeing from the scene of the crime and was immediately chased by gendarmes.
 Witnessing this, a worker threw his crowbar at his feet, causing him to stumble and fall.
 Rysakov resisted capture but was eventually pinned against the iron railing along the edge of the quay, about thirty steps from the site of the explosion.
 The Tsar walked up to Rysakov and inquired about his identity.
 Rysakov introduced himself as the Vyatka tradesman Glazov.
 The Tsar, according to one eye-witness, wagged a threatening finger at Rysakov.
 The Tsar stopped to offer comfort to the victims and to survey the devastation wrought by Rysakov.
 The Tsar said: "Thank God, I escaped injury", and according to one witness, Rysakov loudly pronounced something to the effect: "We will see if you will still thank God."
 The delay amounted to 5–6 minutes.
 The Tsar was ready to leave when Hryniewiecki approached him and detonated a second bomb at his feet.

 After the second bomb went off, Rysakov was roughed up by one of the soldiers holding him.
 As soon as the Tsar was rushed by sleigh to the Winter Palace, the police decided that Rysakov should be taken directly to the mayor.
 As he was being led to a cab, Rysakov was attacked by the mob, but with the intervention of the police, he was turned over to the authorities unharmed.
 Tsar Alexander II died roughly 45 minutes later.